ankitects/anki-manual/src/deck-options.md

-the core of the program, so if inappropriate adjustments are used you could have to review too many cards every day, getting easily frustrated, or you might not see cards in a deck often enough, rendering Anki less effective.
-So please, only change options that you fully understand.
+the core of the program, so if inappropriate adjustments are used you could have to review too many cards every day, getting easily frustrated, or you might not see cards in a deck often enough, rendering Anki less effective, so please, only change options that you fully understand.
-Deck options primarily control the way Anki schedules cards.
-It is recommended that you spend a few weeks with the defaults to get a feel for how Anki works before you start adjusting options.
-Please make sure you understand the options before changing them, as mistakes could reduce Anki's effectiveness.

 Deck options are accessed by:
 - Clicking the gear icon on the 'Decks' screen.